shotover/shotover-proxy/docs/src/transforms.md

 A transform that wraps each Redis command in a Lua script that also fetches the key for the operations idletime.
 This is then used to build a last modified timestamp and insert it into a response's timestamp.
 The response from the Lua operation is unwrapped and returned to up-chain transforms looking like a normal Redis response.

-This is mainly used in conjunction with the `ConsistentScatter` transform to enable a Cassandra style consistency model within Redis.
+This is mainly used in conjunction with the `TuneableConsistencyScatter` transform to enable a Cassandra style consistency model within Redis.

 ```yaml
 - RedisTimestampTagger